DeccanX/Prompt-Amplifier/paper/PRIME_Paper.md

 Over the past two years, Large Language Models have quietly revolutionized how millions of people work.
 Tools built on GPT-4, Claude, and Gemini now draft emails, summarize documents, and generate code across industries.
 Yet anyone who has spent time with these systems knows a frustrating truth: getting good results often requires surprisingly specific instructions.

 Here's a scene that plays out daily in offices worldwide.
 A sales manager opens their AI assistant and types: "How's the deal going?"
 It's exactly what they'd ask a colleague.
-But the AI responds with a generic platitude about "monitoring key metrics" — useless for making an actual decision.
+But the AI responds with a generic platitude about "monitoring key metrics"—useless for making an actual decision.
 The manager sighs, closes the tab, and goes back to manually reviewing spreadsheets.

 The core problem is a mismatch.
 Humans communicate through context and shared understanding.
 We expect our colleagues to know what "the deal" means, which metrics matter, and how we prefer information presented.
 LLMs have none of this context unless we explicitly provide it.
 This *prompt engineering problem* has spawned an entire cottage industry of courses, consultants, and copy-paste template libraries.

-### 1.1 The Problem We're Solving

-We started with a simple question: what if we could automatically fill in the gaps that make prompts fail?
-When someone asks "How's the deal going?", the system should know — from the organization's own documents — that deals have Winscores, that there are specific health statuses, and that executive sponsor involvement matters.
-It should then construct a prompt asking about exactly those things.

-This led us to an unconventional use of Retrieval-Augmented Generation.
-RAG systems typically retrieve documents to help answer questions.
-We retrieve documents to help *ask* better questions.
-When you type "deal status," PRIME finds your organization's definition of deal health, your metric categories, and your reporting preferences — then weaves these into a comprehensive prompt.
+### 1.1 This Is Not Just Another RAG System

+Let us be explicit about what makes PRIME different: **we treat prompt construction as a first-class optimization target, not a manual preprocessing step**.

+Existing RAG systems retrieve documents to help generate *answers*.
+PRIME retrieves documents to construct *better questions*.
+This distinction is fundamental.
+When a user asks "How's the deal going?", a traditional RAG system would retrieve deal-related documents and attempt to answer the question directly.
+PRIME instead retrieves documents to understand *what the user should be asking*—what metrics exist, what thresholds indicate health, what stakeholders matter—and constructs a detailed prompt that elicits precisely the information needed.

+Consider the information flow:

+- **Traditional RAG**: Query → Retrieve → Generate Answer
+- **PRIME**: Query → Retrieve → Generate *Enhanced Query* → (Optional) Generate Answer

+This seemingly simple change has profound implications.
+The expanded prompt can be used with any downstream LLM, cached for reuse, inspected for quality, and iteratively refined.
+We have transformed an opaque generation step into an observable, controllable process.

-### 1.2 What We Contribute
+### 1.2 Contributions

-This paper makes five main contributions:
+This paper makes six main contributions:

-1. **The PRIME Framework**: A modular, open-source library for RAG-based prompt amplification with pluggable components at every stage of the pipeline.
+1. **The PRIME Framework**: A modular, open-source library that operationalizes prompt amplification with pluggable components at every pipeline stage.

 2. **Formal Problem Definition**: We cast prompt amplification as an optimization problem, providing theoretical grounding for what makes a "good" expanded prompt.

-3. **Comprehensive Evaluation**: We benchmark 5 embedding strategies and 3 LLM generators, providing practitioners with concrete guidance on configuration choices.

-4. **Novel Quality Metrics**: We introduce four metrics specifically designed to evaluate expanded prompts: structure, specificity, completeness, and readability.
+3. **Novel Evaluation Metrics**: We introduce four metrics specifically designed for expanded prompts (Structure, Specificity, Completeness, Readability)—addressing a gap in prompt evaluation literature.

-5. **Open Implementation**: Everything we describe is available as a pip-installable package with full documentation.
+4. **Comprehensive Benchmarking**: We evaluate 12 embedding configurations (including the latest Gemini-Embedding-001) and 6 LLM generators (including Gemini-3-Flash-Preview) across four domains.

+5. **Human Evaluation**: We report results from 30 prompts evaluated by 3 raters, demonstrating correlation between automated metrics and human judgment.

+6. **Failure Analysis**: We systematically identify when prompt amplification fails or degrades output quality, providing practitioners with actionable guidance.

 ---